UummProject/uumm-prototype/support/Broken meritocracy.md

 _In the first iteration of [Uumm](https://xavivives.github.io/Uumm/), this is a number of contributions done by an entity._

-## System failure
+# System failure

 Most (I really mean 'most') systems end up compromising its own interest (#1) in order to make the system usable (#3).
 And so many others have a direct or indirect way to exchange merit (#2) and therefore compromising its integrity.

-### Tokenetization problem
+## Tokenetization problem
+Tokenizing merit is very hard, and I belive to be one of the root causes for failure.

 How do you abstract all the necessary capacities to make an specialized decision and represent them in a single number?

-Some capacities are easy to tokenize: time spent working at X, age, IQ, ownership of Y, citizenship...

-Others are too abstract: knowledge, intentions, insight, fidelity, trust...
+Some capacities are easy to tokenize: time spent working at X, age, IQ, ownership of Y, citizenship but the ones that really matter are too abstract: knowledge, intentions, insight, fidelity, trust...

-I belive those are the ones that matter the most.
-In these cases we can use reputation systems.
+Most governances make use of a mix of certifactes, test, recomendations, reputation... to validate the capacites of an entity.
+Then, an special credential is given to the entity that allows for its opinion to be heard.

+This is mostly a manual process, making the system slow and prone to mistakes, and on top of that extra processes are required to peridically re-evalute merit.

+# Smart meritocracy

+Governance has been one of the main use-cases for smart contracts.
+The transparency of the blockchain and the automation and authentication capabilites makes them very suitbale.
+But to my knowledge no project have dealed with the main problem, merit.

 #### Reputation systems